 The Innate Immunity community is comprised of individuals from different Institutions worldwide and includes the following members:

 Shabaana Khader received her PhD in Biotechnology from Madurai Kamaraj University, India and then carried out her Post-doctoral training at the Trudeau Institute, NY, where she studied host immune responses to tuberculosis.
 Dr. Khader’s work has demonstrated a critical role for the cytokine Interleukin-17 and Th17 cells in vaccine-induced immunity to tuberculosis, as well as described seminal roles for IL-12 cytokines in tuberculosis.
 Dr. Khader then joined the University of Pittsburgh in 2007 as Assistant Professor in the Department of Pediatrics where her lab continued to study the role of cytokines in vaccine-induced immunity to Mycobacterium tuberculosis.
-In 2013, Dr. Khader and her research team moved to the Department of Molecular Microbiology at the Washington University in St. Louis, where she is now an Associate Professor, in the Department of Molecular Microbiology.
+In 2013, Dr. Khader and her research team moved to the Department of Molecular Microbiology at the Washington University in St. Louis, where she is now Professor in the Department of Molecular Microbiology.

 Mihai Netea was born and studied medicine in Cluj-Napoca, Romania.
 He completed his PhD at the Radboud University Nijmegen, The Netherlands, on studies investigating the cytokine network in sepsis.
 After working as a post-doc at the University of Colorado, he returned to Nijmegen where he finished his clinical training as an infectious diseases specialist, and where he currently heads the division of Experimental Medicine, Department of Internal Medicine, Nijmegen University Nijmegen Medical Center.
 He is mainly interested in understanding the factors influencing variability of human immune responses, the biology of sepsis and immunoparalysis, and the study of the memory traits of innate immunity.